Sears at Six Corners, last in Chicago, closing permanently next month

 "It's part of my upbringing," Kalkirtz said.
 "Sad that it's ending."

 The store is a neighborhood fixture and a city landmark.
-At one time Six Corners provided ore sales tax revenue to the city than any other neighborhood outside the Loop.
+At one time Six Corners provided more sales tax revenue to the city than any other neighborhood outside the Loop.

 "A lot of people talk about coming here as a kid, met their spouse here," said Kelli Wefenstette of the Six Corners Association.